-- 5.5 Select a 9-1-1 Database Maintenance Coordinator to serve as a single point of contact for NCTCOG. - 5.6 Coordinate addressing activities within the Local Government's jurisdiction. - 5.7 Assign street addresses and ranges, name streets and resolve addressing conflicts and problems. - 5.8 Provide a physical address to any citizen requesting same as long as doing so complies with local policies/procedures/ordinances. - 5.9 Establish efficient procedures for updating and maintaining all addressing data through review and revisions due to changes in Local Government ordinances and/or subdivision regulations. - 5.10 Verify and certify all 9-1-1 ALI database information for accuracy as requested by the current statewide database provider within five working days. - 5.11 Provide NCTCOG MSAG changes, inserts or deletes via a web-based product maintained by the current database provider. - 5.12 Maintain addressing/database equipment and data as prescribed in Article 3, Program Deliverables 9-1-1 & Addressing Equipment & Data (above). - 5.13 Adhere to Health & Safety Code, Section 771.061, Confidentiality of Information, in maintaining 9-1-1 and Addressing databases (Article 3.12 above).
+- 5.5 Select a 9-1-1 Database Maintenance Coordinator to serve as a single point of contact for NCTCOG. - 5.6 Coordinate addressing activities within the Local Government's jurisdiction, which shall include all incorporated and unincorporated areas within a the county - 5.7 Assign street addresses and ranges, name streets, and resolve addressing conflicts and problems. - 5.8 Provide a physical address to any citizen requesting it as long as doing so comply with local policies/procedures/ordinances. - Establish efficient procedures for updating and maintaining all addressing data through review and revisions due to changes in Local Government ordinances and/or subdivision regulations. - 5.10 Verify and certify all 9-1-1 ALI database information for accuracy as requested by the current statewide database provider within five working days.

+5.11 Provide NCTCOG MSAC shapes in a second provider within five working days. - 5.11 Provide NCTCOG MSAG changes, inserts or deletes via a web-based product maintained by the current database provider. - 5.12 Maintain addressing/database equipment and data as prescribed in Article 3, Program Deliverables 9-1-1 & Addressing Equipment & Data (above). - Adhere to Health & Safety Code, Section 771.061, Confidentiality of Information, in maintaining 9-1-1 and Addressing databases (Article 3.12 above). - 5.14 Adhere to proper procurement procedures as referenced in Article 4 (above). - Request reimbursement for expenditures from NCTCOG by the 10th day of the month following the end of the quarter for salary, rent, utilities, postage, communications, supplies, travel, training, maintenance and other expenses approved by NCTCOG.
+Request shall be submitted to the NCTCOG 9-1-1 Fiscal Analyst.

-- 5.14 Adhere to proper procurement procedures as referenced in Article 4 (above). - 5.15 Request reimbursement for expenditures from NCTCOG on a quarterly basis for salary, rent, utilities, postage, communications, supplies, travel, training, maintenance and other expenses approved by NCTCOG. - 5.16 Cooperate with all monitoring requests from NCTCOG and/or Commission for the purposes of assessing and evaluating Local Government's performance of the database maintenance deliverables specified in this contract, and as outlined in Performance Measures attached. - 5.17 Maintain Inventory of equipment purchased with 9-1-1 funds. - 5.18 Process and return requests for information (i.e. B-forms, error reports) from NCTCOG within three business days. - 5.19 Protect the confidentiality of addressing databases and of information furnished by telecommunications providers, and notify NCTCOG in writing within two business days of the receipt of a request for addressing databases or information made under the Texas Public Information Act. - 5.20 Notify NCTCOG in writing at least 30 days prior to a 9-1-1 Office move. - 5.21 Must meet NCTCOG's current GIS requirements.
+- 5.16 Cooperate with all monitoring requests from NCTCOG and/or Commission for the purposes of assessing and evaluating Local Government's performance of the GIS maintenance deliverables specified in this contract, and as outlined in Performance Measures attached. - 5.17 Maintain Inventory of equipment purchased with 9-1-1 funds. - 5.18 Process and return requests for information from NCTCOG within three business days. - 5.19 Protect the confidentiality of addressing databases and of information furnished by telecommunications providers, and notify NCTCOG in writing within two business days of the receipt of a request for addressing databases or information made under the Texas Public Information Act. - 5.20 Notify NCTCOG in writing at least 30 days prior to a 9-1-1 Office move. - 5.21 Must meet NCTCOG's current GIS requirements.